Ship from a bird's-eye view

 What does this mean for ship owners?

 Standardisation means charging will become easier and faster.
 If your vessel is equipped to plug into IEC standard shore power the connection will take a few minutes.
-If you need a faster connection solution, a so-called ferry charger can connect within 30 seconds.
-These can connect automatically or manually but are currently manufacturer specific, so you can only use them for a vessel that always runs the same route.
+If you need a faster connection solution, a ferry charger can connect within 30 seconds.
+Ferry chargers can connect automatically or manually but are currently manufacturer specific, so you can only use them for a vessel that always runs the same route.

-Every year ferry chargers can provide more power: the largest can now provide 15MW AC medium voltage power to a ship, or over 8MW in DC with no further conversion needed on board.
+The power that ferry chargers can provide is increasing every year: the largest can now provide 50 MW AC medium voltage power to a ship, or over 8 MW in DC with no further conversion needed on board.

 7. Retrofits reach the ferry segment